Sunday, October 13, 2024

 And then a really interesting project opened up.
 Filiz got funding for myself and three others to go to south east, Kurdish-majority Turkey to run a ‘train the trainer’ programme for musicians, educators and social workers in the principles and practices of community music.
 Nice one Filiz.
 This is an area gradually rebuilding from a massive earthquake in February 2023, with many thousands of people still living in temporary accommodation - ‘container cities’.
 Filiz’s contacts said that, 18 months on, the immediate wave of attending to physical needs was met, but there was a huge need for psycho-social support, and that community music tools could be really helpful.

 We were keen to avoid the ‘fly in, do something fancy but not necessarily contextually appropriate, pat ourselves on the back and fuck off’ model – because it seemed rude and probably wouldn’t be very useful.
-So we designed a programme that involved a couple of weeks of acclimatisation, a five-day fieldwork period where we would run workshops in two of the cities most affected by the earthquake, then a five day residential training programme, free and open to all, and especially those we had met during the course of the fieldwork.
+So we designed a programme that involved a couple of weeks of acclimatisation, a five-day fieldwork period where we would run workshops in two of the cities most affected by the earthquake, then a five-day residential training programme, free and open to all, and especially those we had met during the course of the fieldwork.

 And what better way to acclimatise than with a Very Long Train Journey.
 From Istanbul in the far west to Diyarbakir in the far east.
 30 hours of yellow fields, pale blue skies, goatherds, sudden rivers, acres of sunflowers with their heads bowed as if mourning the end of summer (though it was still 35 degrees), tiny veg-plotted villages, industrial towns with endless streets of car body repair shops.
 The mountains never far away once we got further east.
 Bread, tomatoes, salty crumbly cheese, olive paste, cucumber, tea from the café car.
 We practiced our set in our cabin, a mix of Turkish and Kurdish bangers with some cèilidh tunes thrown in, guitar, bass, clarinet, violin, voice and egg shaker (never underestimate the power of an egg shaker), and got a round of applause from next door (a good portent).
 The train stopped in the middle of the night so (I think) we could all open our windows and watch and listen to a wedding happening next to the tracks: double reeds, electric drums and circular halay dancing.